tvdboom/ATOM/docs_sources/about.md

 * Data scientists that want to fasten up the exploration phase of their machine learning projects.
-* Data scientists that want to run a simple modelling experiment without having to spend too much time on coding.
+* Data scientists that want to run a simple modeling experiment without having to spend too much time on coding.
 * Data scientists that are new to Python and are not (yet) familiar with all the relevant machine learning packages.